princebaretto99/browserstack-karate/README.md

 ```
 File to be executed: [ExamplesTest.java](src/test/java/examples/ExamplesTest.java)

-## Running features using Local Testing on BrowserStack
+## Running features using Local Testing on BrowserStack Automate

 <b>Note:</b> For this example we will be using [this](https://github.com/browserstack/browserstack-demo-app) demo application for verifying Local Testing.
 Please refer to the README.md file for steps to set up.